 Through the valley of the shadow of death: The journey to rediscovering our craft.

 I am certainly not against data.
 That would be foolish.
 It is precisely because I understand data so well that I know its limitations.
 Data is just a tool, one of many in our arsenal, and often not even the best one.
-The allure of data is that its apparent precision gives us an easy way out of complex, emotional and human decision making.
+The allure of data is that its apparent precision gives us an easy way out of complex, emotional, and human decision-making.
 But it is exactly that complexity that is at the core of what makes marketing special.
 We may have learned to walk, talk and act like other corporate executives, but we are not like them.
 We draw our strength from our diversity of perspectives.
 Yes, data is one of those perspectives, but it is only one way to continually improve.
 Data is no more important than artistic expression—the power of beauty and elegance to change minds and inspire action.
 Data is no more important than the cold logic of rhetorical criticism, helping to point us in the right direction and tear down faulty assumptions.
-Data is no more important than real collaboration and partnership with our audience, treating them with the respect due all human beings so that we can create something better together.
+Data is no more important than real collaboration and partnership with our audience, treating them with the respect due to all human beings so that we can create something better together.

 Our audiences deserve better.
 Our organizations deserve better.
 We deserve better.

 I love marketing.
 I’ve loved it since I was a boy helping my father do paste-up in a spare room in our home.
 I’ve counseled some of the world’s leading organizations in my agency days.
 I’ve built high-performing marketing teams in executive roles.
 I believe in marketing’s unique ability to bring positive change to the world by connecting people and transformative ideas.